The Different Types of Stairlifts in the UK: Complete Guide

 Standing stairlifts

-Standing stairlifts, or perch stairlifts, allow users to stand or lean while riding, making them ideal for individuals who have trouble sitting down or bending their knees.
-These stairlifts are similar in cost to standard models, with prices starting from £2,995.
+Standing stairlifts, also called perch stairlifts, allow users to stand or lean while travelling.
+They are ideal for those who struggle to sit or bend their knees.
+Prices for standing stairlifts start at £2,995.

 Pros Cons